Goal Misgeneralization in Deep Reinforcement Learning: Goal Misgeneralization

-A deep RL agent is trained to maximize reward $R \colon S \times A \times S \to \mathbb R$, where $S$ and $A$ are the sets of all valid states and actions, respectively.
-Assume that the agent is deployed under distributional shift; that is, an aspect of the environment (and therefore the distribution of observations) changes at test time.
-If the agent now achieves low reward in the new environment because it continues to act capably yet appears to optimize a different objective $R' \neq R$, then we say the agent underwent an \emph{objective robustness failure}.
-We call $R'$ the \emph{behavioral objective} of the agent.
+A deep RL agent is trained to maximize a reward $R \colon S \times A \times S \to \mathbb R$, where $S$ and $A$ are the sets of all valid states and actions, respectively.
+Assume that the agent is deployed out-of-distribution; that is, an aspect of the environment (and therefore the distribution of observations) changes at test time. \textbf{Goal misgeneralization} occurs if the agent now achieves low reward in the new environment because it continues to act capably yet appears to optimize a different reward $R' \neq R$. \edouard{Not sure how far down this rabbit hole you want to go, but an agent's actions will of course always be compatible with multiple reward functions (see, e.g., Ng \& Russell's Policy Invariance under Reward Transformations, or DeepMind's EPIC).
+So the more precise definition might be to say something like: the policy the agent is \emph{compatible} with some set $\mathcal{R}'$ of reward functions, while the \emph{assigned} reward function $R \not \in \mathcal{R}'$.} We call $R$ the \textbf{intended objective} and $R'$ the \textbf{behavioral objective} of the agent.

-We must specify what counts as a behavioral objective (for example, we wish to avoid ascribing a behavioral objective to an agent that simply acts randomly).
-To do this, we understand the behavioral objective as equivalent to the notion of a ``goal'' under the \emph{intentional stance} \citep{dennett}: a system has one if describing the system as pursuing it is useful for predicting that system's behavior.
-In particular, we do not assume that the behavioral objective is represented explicitly by the agent, although this may sometimes be the case.

-Our primary motivation for identifying this class of failures is that objective robustness failures---failures in which systems take competent yet misaligned actions when deployed off-distribution---have the potential to be particularly dangerous.
-Other types of failures are bounded in the damage they can do: the worst that can happen is an accident resulting from incompetence (say, a self-driving car failing to brake).
-In contrast, an agent that pursues an incorrect objective can perform arbitrarily badly relative to the true reward and indeed becomes more dangerous the more capable it is.